bastanja/stitch_generator/README.md

 ### Install from pypi

-The recommended way to install stitch generator is using pypi:
+The recommended way to install Stitch Generator is using pypi:

 ```
 > pip install stitch_generator